pedropankaj/SecureAngularLogin/README.md

 ## Simple Angular2 Login with CryptoJS
 #### send message "encrypted"

- After long serach I didn't find any good and working Tutorials how to integrate crypto in Angular2 so i will give a little input how to do it - Maybe its not the best way but it works

  ***
  *Remember AngularJS is on the client site.. your key will be visible!!